Croup [en Español]

 - Breathing cool night air also seems to help sometimes.
 Dress your child in warm clothes, and go outside for 10 minutes.

-- If symptoms improve with these methods, put your child back in bed with the humidifier blowing nearby.
+- If symptoms improve with these methods, put your child back in bed.
 If the symptoms happen during the middle of the night, it is a good idea to sleep in or near your child's room until morning.

 - Be sure to keep your child well hydrated.
 Offer water, flavored ice pops (such as Popsicles), or crushed-ice drinks several times each hour.